Muscles Worked in Incline Dumbbell Press

 How to Incline Dumbbell Press

-- Sit on a bench, and lift a pair of dumbbells up to the starting position.
+- Sit down and lift a pair of dumbbells to the starting position.

 Benefits of the Incline Dumbbell Press